China brands beat global rivals with tea toothpaste & pickled plums

-SHANGHAI/HONG KONG (Reuters) - With green-tea flavored toothpaste and pickled plum juice, an army of Chinese retailers is tapping local tastes to whittle away market share from global rivals that are banking their future growth on the world’s second-largest consumer market.
+SHANGHAI/HONG KONG, July 29 (Reuters) - With green-tea flavoured toothpaste and pickled plum juice, an army of Chinese retailers is tapping local tastes to whittle away market share from global rivals that are banking their future growth on the world’s second-largest consumer market.

-Senior executives at companies such as The Coca-Cola Co (KO.N), Procter & Gamble Co (PG.N) and Colgate-Palmolive Co (CL.N) are being forced to adapt as the challenge posed by local firms intensifies in a slowing economy.
+Senior executives at companies such as The Coca-Cola Co , Procter & Gamble Co and Colgate-Palmolive Co are being forced to adapt as the challenge posed by local firms intensifies in a slowing economy.

 Last year, China’s 1.15 billion yuan ($185.31 million) consumer goods market grew at 7.4 percent annually, half the rate of three years ago, according to a report this month from Bain & Company and Kantar World Panel.